seed-rs/seed-rs.org/crate/guides/0.7.0/about.md

 ---

 # Examples
-If you already know Rust and Seed or front-end development basics, the examples provided in the [repository](https://github.com/seed-rs/seed) are a good place to get started.
+If you already know Rust and Seed or frontend development basics, the examples provided in the [repository](https://github.com/seed-rs/seed) are a good place to get started.
 They also act as an integration testing suite we run before every commit to ensure there are no unintended breaking changes to the user space.
 Because of Rust's compile-time checking, testing is that much more robust and changes can be pushed confidently.

 You'll learn more about Rust and how to setup a new Seed project in next chapters, however if you are an experienced Rust developer and want to try something now - you can run [examples](https://github.com/seed-rs/seed/tree/master/examples) with `cargo make start example_name` from the Seed repository root.